Posted on April 27, 2015

 Posted on March 31, 2015

 Hipsters, the Bible and Batman this week on Irenicast.
-The team gets into a deep discussion of the nature of Biblical text, what interpretation means, and how to treat ancient sacred texts with respect.
+The team gets into a deep discussion of the nature of Biblical texts, what interpretation means, and how to treat ancient sacred texts with respect.
 Also, Mona and Allen play a round of Missing Link, while Jeff plays an entirely different game.
 Read More

 Posted on March 24, 2015